RaVeR76/BubbleBobbleBonkers/README.md

 * **Plan**
 I want the user to be able to play my game on any device they want or choose.
 Therefore the game layout will have to be compatible on large desktop screens, right through to small mobile screens.
-I will achieve this by using the <b>Bootstrap framework (Ver 4)</b> as the foundation from where to build my game up.
+I will achieve this by using the **Bootstrap framework (Ver 4)** as the foundation from where to build my game up.
 I am a bit more clued up on Bootstrap now but deffo struggled a little on my first project with it.
 This time I will start with the mobile design (seeing it is a mobile first framework) & work my way up, to the desktop sized screens.
 On a mobile device, you are really limited to the maximum number of tile / cards that can be displayed due to the screen size but I have settled for 12 max.
 I may increase the maximum tile numbers as the screen size gets larger but we will have to see.

 * **Implementation**
-I used the <b><em>Code Institute Github template</em></b> as I know this has all that I required to build my game up.
+I used the ***Code Institute Github template*** as I know this has all that I required to build my game up.
-I utilsed Bootstrap for most of my layout and used CSS grid-container class for my cards which I got from <b>w3schools</b>.
+I utilsed Bootstrap for most of my layout and used CSS grid-container class for my cards which I got from **w3schools**.
 In hindsight, I should have used my alternative wireframe design for landscape view but I will deffo fix this at a later date.
 These bugs and issues are what make you stronger as a coder I feel and it is such a steep learning curve at the start

 * **Test**
-This game is really only designed for <b>Portrait View</b> and I will look at making it work better on <b>Landscape View</b> at a later date.
+This game is really only designed for **Portrait View** and I will look at making it work better on **Landscape View** at a later date.
 I have to be honest, I only noticed the extent of the landscape mode issue when I had the users test it.
-I had always looked at my game in portrait mode using <b>Chrome Dev Tools</b> and responsive mode but it never dawned on me that it would become overlapping on screens where the width is larger than the height.
+I had always looked at my game in portrait mode using **Chrome Dev Tools** and responsive mode but it never dawned on me that it would become overlapping on screens where the width is larger than the height.
 This was my second major frustration, just behind the iOS Safari issue, but something I will fix in the future for sure and I will remember this for future projects.
 On large screened desktops, large screened laptops the game will still work, it's just the smaller screens is where it becomes crammed.